balena-io/docs/pages/reference/os/time.md

 * `chronyc sources` - A list of all the current NTP sources being used by the NTP daemon, which will also indicate if they are reachable.
 * `chronyc tracking` - Information about the system clock itself, including skew.
 * `chronyc ntpdata` - Detailed information on all the current NTP sources.

-## systemd-timesyncd

-{% hint style="info" %}
-This section is only applicable to balenaOS versions < 2.13.1.
-{% endhint %}

-When the balena device boots up, and before any container is run, the system will query the hardware clock to get the current time, while it will also read the timestamp value, stored in the last modification time of a special file, `/var/lib/systemd/clock`.
-If the hardware clock is behind the value stored with `/var/lib/systemd/clock`, the system will forcefully set the clock to the stored value.
-This is done to ensure that time from the point of view of the applications is monotonically increasing.
-After that, the device will start its Network Time Protocol (NTP) client, which will be attempting to sync the clock with NTP servers periodically.
-If a successful synchronization occurs, the last modification time of `/var/lib/systemd/clock` is updated to that timestamp.

-When you first provision a device, as a fallback, `/var/lib/systemd/clock` is set to the timestamp of the host OS build (or more precisely, the timestamp of the systemd build within the host OS).
-For more info, you can check the [`systemd-timesyncd` documentation](https://www.freedesktop.org/software/systemd/man/systemd-timesyncd.service.html) and the [timesyncd source code](https://github.com/systemd/systemd/blob/master/src/timesync/timesyncd.c).

 ## Networking Requirements